 6. Excessive Cash Burns

 Scaling up comes with a lot of expenditure.
 You will be spending money left and right on various things.
-This does not mean you should stop tracking your expenses, even if there’s adequate funds in the bank.
+This does not mean you should stop tracking your expenses, even if there are adequate funds in the bank.

 7. Retaining Quality of Performance

 If you think you cannot maintain the performance quality you are used to, then you’re not ready to scale up.
 There’s no use scaling up if you fail to deliver consistently good outputs.

 How to Overcome Scaling Problems for Startups?